PGY1/PGY2 Combined Health System Pharmacy Administration Residency

 - Wisconsin’s largest private hospital, Aurora St. Luke’s Medical Center is a premiere destination for world-class patient care, having treated patients from all 50 states and 13 countries.
 It is internationally known for its expertise in heart care and oncology.
 Located on the south side of Milwaukee, Aurora St. Luke’s also offers exceptional specialty care in areas such as critical care, abdominal/cardiothoracic transplant and neurosciences.
 It is the home of the Vince Lombardi Cancer Clinic.

-- U.S. News & World Report ranked Aurora St. Luke’s in the top 2 hospitals in the Metro Milwaukee area for the last 3 years.
-It was also the only Wisconsin hospital ranked nationally for cardiology and heart surgery.
+- U.S. News & World Report ranked Aurora St. Luke's in the top 2 hospitals in the Metro Milwaukee area for 4 years in a row, and #1 in 2015-2016!
+It is also ranked among the top 50 hospitals in the nation in 4 specialty areas.

 Aurora Sinai Medical Center